Victor Oulton, President

 Tim Marsh is a dairy farmer along the dykeland in Poplar Grove.
-Tim milks 90 Holsteins, has a heard size of around 200 and farms 750 acres of land of which almost 300 acres is dyke land.
+Tim milks 90 Holsteins, has a herd size of around 200 and farms 750 acres of land of which almost 300 acres is dyke land.
 Before taking over the family farm in 2000, Tim graduated from Acadia University and was a Geologist for a gypsum mining company.
-Tim’s passion for geology and soils is evident – Tim is currently the Chair of Nova Scotia Soils and Crop Association and was also a Nova Scotia Representative on the Soil Conservation Council of Canada.
+Tim’s passion for geology and soils is evident – Tim is currently the Chair of Nova Scotia Soil and Crop Association and was also a Nova Scotia Representative on the Soil Conservation Council of Canada.
 Tim was one of the original Directors on the Board of Dairy Farmers of Nova Scotia and has served as the Chair of Hants County Federation of Agriculture.
 Tim enjoys spending time with family – he and his wife Shelley often take grandkids to search for agate in the Bay of Fundy.
 Tim has three sons: Tyler is now driving trucks, Peter is at home on the farm, and his son Craig farms on PEI.

 Chris deWaal, 2nd Vice President